Certifying Some Distributional Robustness with Principled Adversarial Training: Introduction

 \section{Introduction}

-Consider the classical supervised learning problem, in which we minimize an expected loss $\E_{P_0}[\loss(\theta; Z)]$ over a parameter $\theta \in \Theta$, where $Z \sim P_0$, $P_0$ is a distribution on a space $\mc{Z}$, and $\loss$ is a loss function.
+Consider the classical stochastic optimization problem, in which we minimize an expected loss $\E_{P_0}[\loss(\theta; Z)]$ over a parameter $\theta \in \Theta$, where $Z \sim P_0$, $P_0$ is a distribution on a space $\mathcal{Z}$, and $\loss$ is a loss function.
 In many systems, robustness to changes in the data-generating distribution $P_0$ is desirable, whether they be from covariate shifts, changes in the underlying domain~\citep{Ben-DavidBlCrPeVa10}, or adversarial attacks~\citep{ASgoodfellow2015explaining,ASkurakin2016adversarial}.
-As deep networks become prevalent in modern performance-critical systems (perception for self-driving cars, automated detection of tumors), model failure is increasingly costly; in these situations, it is irresponsible to deploy models whose robustness and failure modes we do not understand or cannot certify.
+As deep networks become prevalent in modern performance-critical systems---prominent examples include perception systems for self-driving cars, and automated detection of tumors---model failure is increasingly costly.
+In these situations, it is irresponsible to deploy models whose robustness and failure modes we do not understand or cannot certify.

 Recent work shows that neural networks are vulnerable to adversarial examples; seemingly imperceptible perturbations to data can lead to misbehavior of the model, such as misclassification of the output~\citep{ASgoodfellow2015explaining, NguyenYoCl15, ASkurakin2016adversarial, Moosavi-DezfooliFaFr16}.
 Consequently, researchers have proposed adversarial attack and defense mechanisms~\citep{PapernotMcGoJhCeSw16, ASpapernot2016limitations, PapernotMcWuJhSw16, RozsaGuBo16, AScarlini2017towards, HeWeChCaSo17, MadryMaScTsVl17, TramerKuPa17}.
 These works provide an initial foundation for adversarial training, but it is challenging to rigorously identify the classes of attacks against which they can defend (or if they exist).
 Alternative approaches that provide formal verification of deep networks~\citep{HuangKwWaWu17, ASkatz2017reluplex, KatzBaDiJuKo17} are NP-hard in general; they require prohibitive computational expense even on small networks.
 Recently, researchers have proposed convex relaxations of the NP-hard verification problem with some success~\citep{KolterWo17,RagunathanStLi18}, though they may be difficult to scale to large networks.
-In this context, our work is situated between these agendas: we develop efficient procedures with rigorous guarantees for \emph{small to moderate} amounts of robustness.
+Our work is situated between these agendas: we develop efficient procedures with rigorous guarantees for \emph{small to moderate} amounts of robustness.